Arezookhalili/Arezookhalili.github.io/_posts/2023-05-22-association-rule-learning.md

 * Expected Confidence
 * Lift

-These metrics examine product relationships in different ways, so we utilise each to put forward ideas that address each of the tasks at hand.
+These metrics examine product relationships in different ways, so we utilize each to put forward ideas that address each of the tasks at hand.
 You can read more about these metrics, and the Apriori algorithm in the relevant section below.

 <br>
 <br>

 ### Results <a name="overview-results"></a>

-Interestingly, the strongest relationship existed between two products labelled as "gifts" - this is useful information for the category managers as they may want to ensure that gift products are available in one section of the aisle, rather than existing in their respective product types.
+Interestingly, the strongest relationship existed between two products labeled as "gifts" - this is useful information for the category managers as they may want to ensure that gift products are available in one section of the aisle, rather than existing in their respective product types.

 We also saw some strong relationships between French wines, and other French wines - which again is extremely useful for category managers who are thinking about the best way to lay out the products - having sections by country rather than necessarily by type might make it easier for customers to find what they are after.

-Another interesting association is between products labelled "small".
+Another interesting association is between products labeled "small".
 At this point, we don't know exactly what that means - but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight!

-We propose to also build a "search engine" for category managers where they can look-up products by keyword in the product association table.
+We propose to also build a "search engine" for category managers where they can look up products by keyword in the product association table.

 As an example - we search for any products that associate strongly with "New Zealand" products.
 There appeared to be *some* relationship between New Zealand wines and other New Zealand wines, but what was also interesting was that New Zealand wines seemed to be more associated with French & South American wines than they were with Australian Wines.

-New Zealand & Australia are often grouped together, but in terms of wine this wouldn't make sense - perhaps because of the difference climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
+New Zealand & Australia are often grouped, but in terms of wine this wouldn't make sense - perhaps because of the different climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
 This is only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it!

 <br>
 <br>